 - All contact surfaces such as door handles and restrooms in the practice are disinfected frequently; and our mammography/ultrasound equipment is disinfected after every patient.

-To our Windhoek patients, we are delighted to confirm that Dr Apffelstaedt will be in Windhoek again in January 2021.
-We are also offering virtual consultations.
+To our Windhoek patients, we are delighted to confirm that Dr Apffelstaedt will be in Windhoek again throughout the course of 2021.
 For more information, please visit here.